axionbuster/ctpractice1/README.md

 Notice: the "10" passed to _k_ is the same value bound to _z_.

+At this point, let's pause and answer: What does _k_ capture?
+The point after the _z_-binding in the _resetT_ call, being a _continuation_, is _reified_ into _k_.
+So, _k_ captures "whatever that would have run should the _shiftT_ not have been there."
+Now, when does control come back to the _v_-binding inside the _shiftT_ call?
+We'll answer this question in the next paragraph:

 In the next phase, once the lambda inside the parent "reset" completes, control flow returns to the point where _v_ was bound (3):